 Source: Adapted from Piwowar et al. 2018

 Here, bronze, hybrid, gold and green refer to different types of open (see OSI Issue Brief 1), and closed means subscription-based access only or otherwise hidden from view.
 Bronze open (also known as public access—the model used by US government agencies) does not align with many definitions of open (for OSI, however, it’s a type of open that falls on the open spectrum), so if we subtract bronze from these numbers, the total open in this table would be 11.6% in column one (Crossref), 23.2% in column 2 (WoS), and 31.7% in column 3 (Unpaywall).
 Note also that a lot of green doesn’t align with a single definition either (green onpen can be embargoed and/or copyrighted — see PubMed Central).

 Graphing the CrossRef sample over time (and again taking into account the limitations of this sample), it’s clear — noting the similarities with Figures 1A and 1B derived by Archambault— how both the number of journal articles (Figure 2A) and percent open (Figure 2B) have trended markedly upward since around the late 1990s.
-In general, Piwowar estimates that considering the full historical body of scholarly literature (sampling about 19 million records in total), about 28% of the global scholarly record is now available in some form of open (depicted by the total grey area in Figure 2B), with increasingly higher open rates in recent years driven by the growth of gold and hybrid forms of open.
+In general, Piwowar estimates that considering the full historical body of scholarly literature (sampling about 19 million records in total), about 28% of the global scholarly record is now available in some form of open (depicted by the total gray area in Figure 2B), with increasingly higher open rates in recent years driven by the growth of gold and hybrid forms of open.